 Raise awareness across your business

 Start planning for your GDPR compliance as soon as possible, so you have time to address budgets and any other implications.
 Also, start to understand the potential impact of GDPR and identify some areas that need attention.
+Regularly update staff on the progress of compliance efforts and provide resources to support their understanding and adherence to data protection principles.

 GDPR preparation is key, so make sure all your key decision-makers are aware and you have enough resources on hand.
 Also deeply consider making the right team member ‘in charge’ as the project manager of your ‘GDPR project.’
 Depending on the size and structure of your organization, this may be the CISO, compliance manager, security officer or even someone in operations.
+Establish clear lines of responsibility and communication within the GDPR project team, ensuring that roles and tasks are well-defined.

 Take GDPR automation into consideration